top of page

 When is the season?
 When do practices start?

 During the Spring and Fall seasons, teams typically play 1 game per week, which will be played either Saturday or Sunday.
 There may be some weekends with games on both days.
 Many teams also play a couple of weekend tournaments or jamborees.
+During Winter and Summer breaks, Burlingame Soccer Club offers all BSC players the opportunity to play futsal Monday through Friday at no additional cost.

 How often will my child practice?